moeiscool/Shinobi/README.md

 - Written in Node.js, not PHP, Perl, and whatever languages you can remember.

 - ZoneMinder was the first choice but it proved unstable for the reasons mentioned.
-Also it has so many bugs and bounties many of them are just being left behind in the ocean of bugs reports.
+Also it has so many bugs and bounties many of them are just being left behind in the ocean of bug reports.

 # Info

 - Written in a simple structure. `camera.js` and `web` folder.
 - Easy Install. (not as easy as apt-get install zoneminder yet though.
 See below)
-- Streams are `img` tags, but not MJPEG.
-Images are transferred through `WebSocket`.
+- Streams are `img` tags transferred through `WebSocket`.
 - Any websocket enabled browser can support the image stream (including mobile)
-- Interface is nicer to look at and works better in mobile.
+- Can save to WebM or MP4
+- Calendar view for Events
+- `child.js` Child node processing to load balance ffmpeg processes across multiple nodes. *Work in Progress, needs h264 added and schema update*

 - Client-side Tested on :
     - iPad Mini 2
+        - Safari
+        - Chrome
+    - iPhone 5
         - Safari
         - Chrome
     - Windows 7